 More than 40 percent of Americans make New Year’s resolutions each January, but only 8 percent of us actually keep them.
 Why is that?

-Part of the reason is that resolutions are often too vague to be useful.
+Part of the reason is that New Year’s resolutions are often too vague to be useful.
 For example, the five most popular resolutions include “losing weight” and “getting fit.”
 But without specific actions and achievable metrics, they’re hard to follow.
-So instead of vowing to eat better, set a specific dietary goal such as cutting out soda and potato chips for six weeks or eating the recommended servings of fruits and vegetables per day.
-Instead of promising to exercise more, resolve to attend a weekly spin class or lift weights twice a week.
+Instead of vowing to eat better, set a specific dietary goal such as cutting out soda and potato chips for six weeks or eating the recommended servings of fruits and vegetables per day.
+Resolve to attend a weekly spin class or lift weights twice a week instead of a vague, “work out more.”

 If your aim is to achieve better health in the coming year, that’s a great starting point.
 To help you get there, below are some specific, achievable goals for both women and men that will increase your overall wellness.
 If you’re not sure where to start, consult your primary care doctor for help.